Designing a WhatsApp Bot: What to Keep in Mind

 Given that WhatsApp occupies a large portion of an individual’s time with their mobile device, it is critical that companies acknowledge this behavior and design initiatives to fully leverage these growing trends.

 Now you may be thinking, “Great!
-I definitely need a WhatsApp bot.
+I definitely need a WhatsApp chatbot.
 But how do I get started with building one?”

 We have already discussed the process of developing chatbots and designing an intuitive UX, in our guide to designing smart chatbots.
 In this article, we will draw upon our experience with creating WhatsApp bots at Haptik to provide a step-by-step guide that should be a good starting point for anyone trying to design a WhatsApp bot.